Privacy & Cookies Policy

 - to check if your application, academic, work and other qualifications fit to the requirements of the respective opportunity;

 - to conclude the employment or services agreement.

 We do not sell your personal data to third parties.
 However, to provide qualitative services and support various functions of our Services, we may hire people, work with service providers, partner companies, and organisations.
 For these reasons, some of your personal data may be transferred to these persons.

 In all cases, we comply with the requirements of data protection legislation and make every effort to ensure that data processing is secure at all stages.
 Our subcontractors and any other third parties will provide the same or equal protection of user data as stated in this Policy.

 To achieve the purposes of data processing, we may provide your data to the following persons:

 A. Our group companies, employees and independent contractors

 We may pass on your data to our DI group companies, including their employees or verified independent contractors (like private entrepreneurs).
-For example, we may transfer your personal data like CV to DI group of companies for the purposes of processing of this personal data in recruitment process for a position in the respective DI company.
+For example, we may transfer your personal data like CV or those related to your employment to DI group of companies, including those located outside EU or UK (e.g. in Ukraine), for the purposes of your employment as well as processing of your personal data in recruitment process for a position in the respective DI company.

 We always enter into non-disclosure and confidentiality agreements with those employees and independent contractors who have access to your data to ensure their data protection.
 In case of the independent contractors who are private entrepreneurs, we also sign the data processing agreements with them, where applicable.